-The people of South Kanara are essentially religious and their life is sanctified with various religious practices.
+The people of South Kanara are essentially religious and the Mangalore Temples carry a lot of importance for the spiritually inclined.
+Life is sanctified for the people of coastal Karnataka with various religious practices.
 As such we see many temples dating back to centuries, to the present day shrines.
+In this article, we list the 9 Mangalore temples and provide you with easy travel tips to visit them.

 Location: This temple is located 104 Kms from Mangalore and 40 Kms, from Sullia.